-This article focuses on IRI Workbench execution options for scripts based on the SortCL program language, which covers IRI CoSort (transform/report), NextForm (migrate/replicate), FieldShield (classify/mask), and RowGen (test data) jobs.
+This article focuses on IRI Workbench execution options for scripts based on the SortCL program language, which covers IRI Voracity ETL, CDC, SDC, pivoting and subsetting jobs, as well as its constituent product jobs; i.e., IRI CoSort (transformation and reporting), NextForm (migration and replication), FieldShield (data masking), and RowGen (test data) jobs.
 In addition to IRI Workbench execution, these jobs also run on the command line, in a batch script, or as a system call from an executable program.

-Recall that IRI Workbench is the graphical IDE built on Eclipse that supports all IRI software products, and it creates their jobs: 1) manually in a syntax-aware script editor; 2) automatically through end-to-end wizards in the top toolbar menus; or, 3) graphically with the Voracity ETL flow design palette.
+Recall that IRI Workbench is the graphical IDE built on Eclipse that supports all the IRI software products listed above (plus FACT, CellShield EE and DarkShield), and it creates their jobs: 1) manually in a syntax-aware script editor; 2) automatically through end-to-end wizards in the top toolbar menus; or, 3) graphically with the Voracity workflow design palette.

-IRI Workbench also executes other types of jobs, including FACT .ini scripts, DB load utilities, Voracity ETL flow files, SQL procedures, batch programs, etc. I’ll cover the execution of Voracity flows (which serialize as batch scripts) in my next article.
+IRI Workbench also executes other types of jobs, including FACT .ini scripts, DB load utilities, Voracity ETL flow files, DarkShield search and remediation jobs, SQL procedures, batch programs, etc. I’ll cover the execution of Voracity flows (which serialize as batch scripts) in my next article.

 Locate Your Job(s)

 When created, these scripts are placed in the active project of the Project Explorer.
 SortCL job scripts are also created from the Transform Mapping Blocks in a Flow and placed in the active project.
 In addition, any SortCL script can be copied into a project and then executed.

 IRI jobs run on the command line using the below syntax.
 The executable for CoSort is sortcl, while the other SortCL language-compatible executables have the same name as the product: